 U.S. Postal Parcel is an economical and reasonably safe way to mail specimens.
 See above Directory for my postal mailing address.
 In return for my retaining specimens as "photo-vouchers" or otherwise, I will deliver the species identifications to you through either personal e-mail or my comments posted on BugGuide.

-) are currently not fully represented by published taxonomic keys.
+-complex) are currently not fully represented by published taxonomic keys.
 The underrepresentation pertains mostly to the far western fauna for which I cannot promise successful species identifications.

 "Finding myself ever gravitating to the ground